Vittorio Osvaldo Tommasini

 Work re-performed by Live Art Denmark

-2018 “White and Black” at Live Art for Kids 5
+2018 “White and Black”, re-performance at Live Art for Kids 5

 White and Black

 Tommasini, better known under his artist name “Farfa” (1879-1964), was a futurist poet and painter.
-He contributed to one of the best known Futurist works, the Futurist Cookbook by master Futurist Filippo Tomaso Marinetti from 1930, that collects a large number of recipes for artistic and performative cooking and eating.
+He contributed to one of the best known Futurist works, the Futurist Cookbook by master Futurist Filippo Tomaso Marinetti from 1930.
+The cookbook collects a large number of recipes for artistic and performative cooking and eating.
 Farfa’s recipe for “White and Black” goes like this: “A one-man-show on the internal walls of the stomach consisting of free-form arabesques of whipped cream sprinkled with lime-tree charcoal.
 Contra the blackest indigestion.
 Pro the whitest teeth.”
 We offered plates of organic charcoal and cream to the young festival goers and their adults to paint internal paintings on the walls of their intestines.
 They all went away with greatly improved digestions and sparkling white teeth.

 About the Artist